-Risks exist everywhere and we face them every day.
-Whether it’s taking on a new client, moving into a new office building or just crossing the road, risks need to be managed appropriately to minimise potential issues and maximise gain.
+Risks exist everywhere, and we face them every day.
+Whether taking on a new client, moving into a new office building or just crossing the road, risk must be managed appropriately to minimise potential issues and maximise gain.

+In an ideal world, we’d make decisions with all facts available.
+However, life doesn’t often hand us those opportunities and decisions must always be made.
 The severity and likelihood of risks can vary, and so should your responses.
-Therefore, it’s important that you familiarise yourself with your organisation’s policies and procedures in relation to risk management.
+Therefore, you must familiarise yourself with your organisation’s policies and procedures concerning risk management.

 The following blog will take you through everything you need to know about risk management, including identification, assessment and response.